athobani/DS-6306-CS-1---Team-Hops-and-Dreams/README.md

 The purpose of this project is to successfully merge multiple datasets and provide insights to key stakeholders based on our findings.

-We will employ exploratory data analysis, data visualization, and K Nearnest Neighbor (KNN) to glean information that will be valuable in driving business decisions
+We will employ exploratory data analysis, data visualization, and K Nearest Neighbor (KNN) to glean information that will be valuable in driving business decisions